Le Bougainville

 Le Bougainville Wiki

-The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel (hull and superstructure) at the shipyard in Tulcea Romania.
-Then it was towed to VARD Soviknes shipyard (Alesund Norway) for outfitting.
-Ponant Le Bougainville vessel's VARD hull number is 850.
+The shipbuilder VARD (a subsidiary of the Italian company Fincantieri) constructed the vessel’s hull and superstructure at the shipyard in Tulcea, Romania.
+She was then towed to the VARD Soviknes shipyard in Alesund, Norway, for outfitting.
+Ponant Le Bougainville’s VARD hull number is 850.

 (Ponant) Le Bougainville cruise ship

-VARD officially delivered the liner to Ponant Cruises on April 5, 2019.
-It left Sovik Norway on April 8, en-route to Malaga Spain for the maiden voyage on April 15.
-The ship will be officially inaugurated on June 4.
+VARD officially delivered the ship to Ponant Cruises on April 5, 2019.
+She departed Sovik, Norway, on April 8 en route to Malaga, Spain, for her maiden voyage on April 15.
+The vessel was officially inaugurated on June 4.

-Ponant's new cruise ship series as design features ice-strengthened hull and top-notch marine expedition vessel technologies.
-Among those is the long-range 3D sonar "FarSounder 1000".
-The device is forward-looking (installed in the ship's bow) and integrated into the vessel's bridge navigation system.
-The sonar allows it to maneuver through icy waters, showing and mapping approaching hazards, such as icebergs or shallow coral reefs.
+Ponant’s new cruise ship series features ice-strengthened hulls and advanced marine expedition technologies.
+Among them is the long-range 3D sonar "FarSounder 1000," installed in the bow and integrated into the bridge navigation system.
+This forward-looking sonar helps the ship safely navigate icy waters by detecting and mapping hazards such as icebergs and shallow coral reefs.

-Fun fact is that this Ponant ship has a namesake - the 2015-launched "CMA CGM Bougainville".
-The vessel is among world's largest container ships (capacity 17,722 TEU-containers) and operated by CMA-CGM Line.
+Interestingly, this Ponant vessel shares her name with the 2015-launched "CMA CGM Bougainville," one of the world’s largest container ships (capacity 17,722 TEU) operated by CMA CGM Line.